 A recent search on how to “lighten” up your Thanksgiving dinner had some interesting options.
-For your stuffing, they suggested you use rice, barley or quinoa instead of bread crumbs.
-That would be okay if you were going for gluten-free — certainly not for taste.
+For your stuffing, they suggested you use rice, barley, or quinoa instead of bread crumbs.
+That would be okay if you were going for a gluten-free option — certainly not for taste.
 To lighten up your sweet potatoes, get rid of those tiny little marshmallows or pecans and add grated ginger and lightly sautéed garlic.
 Yum, right?
 Or how about substituting butter and milk in your mashed potatoes with Greek yogurt and chicken broth?
 Doesn’t all that sound delicious?
 No?
 You don’t think so?
 Neither do we.

-How about instead of decimating all those wonderful dishes your family has been enjoying for generations, you prepare them with the ingredients just as the recipes call for.
+How about instead of decimating all those wonderful dishes your family has been enjoying for generations, you prepare them with the ingredients just as the recipes dictate.
+Sit and enjoy your meal and your company, and worry about calories or overindulgences later.
+After all, Thanksgiving only comes once a year!

-If butter, cream, cheese and bread were all that bad for us, the French would be fat and dying early deaths, which they aren’t.
+If butter, cream, cheese, and bread were all that bad for us, the French would be fat and die early deaths, which they aren’t.
 What the French aren’t eating is a lot of processed foods.
 Perhaps you should find a better recipe for that old standby, green bean casserole, mainly because it calls for processed foods.
-Even if you use fresh or frozen green beans, you are still adding a can of cream of mushroom soup and French fried onion rings which are truly bad for you.
+Even if you use fresh or frozen green beans, you are still adding a can of cream of mushroom soup and French fried onion rings, which are truly bad for you.
 If you absolutely must have a green bean casserole, check out the recipe below.

 This article is for informational purposes only, is not intended to override any dietary restrictions you may have, and is not a substitute for medical advice.